Skill

 - Or replace it with your own text: llmagent.WithSkillsToolingGuidance("...").

-- If you disable it, make sure your instruction tells the model when to use
+- If you disable it, make sure your instruction tells the model which

 - Loader: tool/skill/load.go